djc/askama/book/src/filters.md

 ```

 Askama has a collection of built-in filters, documented below, but can also include custom filters.
-Additionally, the `json` and `markdown` filters are included in the built-in filters, but are
+Additionally, the `json` filter is included in the built-in filters, but is disabled by default.
-disabled by default.
-Enable them with Cargo features (see below for more information).
+Enable it with Cargo features (see below for more information).

 **Table of contents**